-The workshop is scheduled for September 27, 2021.
+The live session of the workshop is scheduled for 10:10 am -12:10 pm EDT (4:10 pm-6:10 pm CEST) September 27, 2021.

 Robots are playing an increasingly important role in our lives.
 When deploying robots in the real world, safety of operation is an essential requirement.
 In the past, traditional perception, planning, and control techniques have been successfully applied to automate robots in static environments, where the dynamics of the robots are relatively well-characterized.
 However, with the continuously advancing capabilities of robots comes higher demands for safety.
 We expect robots to perform complex tasks in unstructured and dynamic environments, which requires robots to act safely despite uncertainties.
 In recent years, machine learning algorithms, especially reinforcement learning, have been developed to achieve complex tasks.
 However, safety and robustness considerations for these algorithms have been lacking till recently.
 As noted in the “Roadmap for US Robotics (2020)”, a key factor to enable next-generation robotics applications is safety, which is ingrained in all aspects of automation including perception, planning, and control.
 In this workshop, we bring together researchers from these fields to facilitate interdisciplinary discussions and initiate collaboration on the topic of safe autonomy for real-world applications.
 To this end, our workshop has four components: a tutorial on Safe Robot Autonomy and three moderated discussion sessions each addressing an important theme related to safe robot autonomy: (i) Safety Definitions and Requirements, (ii) Open Challenges and Opportunities for Integrating Theoretic and Data-driven Approaches, and (iii) Evaluation of Safety-Aware and Safety-Assured Algorithms.
 We envision this workshop to be an effort towards a long-term, interdisciplinary exchange on the development of safe real-world robotic systems.